Vol. 4 / Issue 04 / April 2026USD ($)

 No.04

-What to do in May 2026 if you have a balance to transfer.
+What to do now if you have a balance to transfer.

 1. Pull your free credit report at annualcreditreport.com.
 Confirm your current FICO band, count new cards opened in the past 24 months (for the 5/24 rule), and identify any reporting errors that need dispute before a new application.